tien-huynh/68K-Disassembler/README.md

 # CSS 422 Final project: Disassembler
-By Martin Huang, Tien Huynh and Jeremy luxon
+By Martin Huang, Tien Huynh and Jeremy Luxon

 Program Description:
  This program is written in motorola 68k assembly language on PC using easy68k.